geoffrowland/moodle-editor_atto-chemistry/README.md

 moodle-editor_atto-chemistry
 ============================

-Chemistry equation editor for Moodle using the mhchem TeX extension in MathJax
+Chemistry equation editor for Moodle using the mhchem extension in MathJax/TeX

 Installation